 Intraoral cameras are designed to allow doctors to examine and capture digital images of a patient’s inner mouth.
-These are a valuable tool for case studies and patient file documentation.
+These are valuable tools for case studies and patient file documentation.
 There are a number of different intraoral cameras in the market.

 Generally, it is shaped like a small wand which is also easily connected to a computer wirelessly via USB or a docking station.
 Intraoral cameras are equipped with high beam lights, which allow it to capture images without the need for external lighting.

 Although there are different types of intraoral cameras available, MouthWatch offers an affordable camera that has the ability to produce high-quality images.
 The technology is easy to use and a simple button can make you achieve quality intraoral photography.

 MouthWatch intraoral camera can be integrated with almost every digital x-ray software available in the market.
 It offers more or less the same features which are found in the top cameras, which can cost you up to thousands of dollars.

 Some of the obvious reasons to use an intraoral camera at every appointment are that you can reduce insurance claim problems, build a relationship of trust with the patients and record patient examination report digitally.

 MouthWatch can easily integrate with the following digital x-ray software including

 Specifications can’t always guarantee quality images and a number of factors affect the clarity of the output such as capture time, autofocus, and zoom.
 Many dentists and dental hygienists complain about these issues with cameras that promised to be High Definition.
 But during an examination, the dentist is never able to hold the camera in one position for too long because it may cause discomfort to the patient.